top of page

 certain aspects of physical therapy services are best done in-person.

-While it stands to reason that certain aspects of physical therapy services are best done in-person, like muscle and soft tissue assessments, or manual treatment techniques, access in-person services simply isn’t an option for everyone.
+While it stands to reason that some aspects of physical therapy services are best done in-person, like muscle and soft tissue assessments, or manual treatment techniques, accessing in-person services simply isn’t an option for everyone.
 Telehealth is an excellent way to expand access to care for many who would otherwise be unable to receive physical therapy services.

 Hybrid models of physical therapy can combine the best of both world for musculoskeletal care.